The following information is for adults over the age of 18.

 Injuries or other physical health problems

-Call NHS 111 if you urgently need medical help or advice, but it’s not a life-threatening situation.
-NHS 111 is available 24 hours a day, 365 days a year.
-Calls are free from landlines and mobile phones.
+Call NHS 111 and press option 1 if you urgently need medical help or advice for your physical health, but it’s not a life-threatening situation.
+NHS 111 is free to call and available 24/7.
+Text phone: 18001 111

 If you need someone to talk to